dannguyen/journalism-syllabi/README.md

 <a href="http://jamesraber.com/course_materials/WPMJ-Syllabus-Fall14.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Students in this class are journalists, programmers, web developers or designers, or they consider themselves some combination of the above.
+        Students in this class are journalists, programmers, web developers or designers, or they consider themselves some combination of the above.
 They are taking this class because they want to create something new and meaningful on the web.
-This course is designed as a capstone for students in the Schoo...</em></p>
+This course is designed as a capstone for students in the Schoo
+        </small></p>

         <p>Instructors: Jacqueline Marino, James Raber</p>
     </td>
     <td>
-        Kent State University
+        <small>Kent State University</small>
     </td>
   </tr>